 The Capital City Trail is a key park of our active transport network.
+The route uses elements of the Main Yarra Trail, Merri Creek Trail, Moonee Ponds Creek Trail and the Inner Circle Rail Trail.
 A key issue for safety and usability is how the trail crosses streets.

 Crossing at Bowen Crescent

 On the Capital City Trail, a shared path priority crossing has been installed on Bowen Crescent Princes Hill providing a safe crossing for people walking, jogging and cycling.
 This improved design makes active transport safe, convenient and enjoyable; key elements of achieving 8 to 80 cities.
 This crossing sits on the boundary between City of Yarra and City of Melbourne and required cooperation, resources and funding from both Councils.
 More than 1 million people use the trail each year, as recorded by an electronic counter.
 Many others walked, jogged, pushed strollers and skateboarded along the path but were not recorded by the electronic counter.